AsturaPhoenix/xng/README.md

 or

-2. Import the project in Eclipse from git as a Java project with the name "ekg".
+2. Import the project in Eclipse from git as a Java project with the name "xng".
 3. Right click project/Configure/Convert to Maven project.